 See the recipe card for quantities.

-Cover and refrigerate overnight or a minimum of four hours.
+Cover and refrigerate overnight for a minimum of four hours.

-Topping ideas: For a nice crunch, top with peanuts (chopped or whole), slivered or sliced almonds, or granola.
-Banana and blueberries would also be tasty toppings.
+Topping ideas: For a nice crunch, top with peanuts (chopped or whole), slivered or sliced almonds, toasted coconut flakes, or granola.
+Fresh strawberries, banana, and blueberries would also be tasty toppings.

 Make It Your Own!